Bunny83/UnityWindowsFileDrag-Drop/README.md

-# UnityWindowsFileDrag-Drop
+# UnityWindowsFileDrag&Drop
-Adds file drag and drop support for Unity standalong builds on windows.
+Adds file drag and drop support for Unity standalone builds on windows.

+It uses the GetMessage hook to intercept the WM_DROPFILES message

+See the "FileDragAndDrop.cs" file for an example usage.
+It seems to work in the editor as well ^^.